X

 The Takahashi surname is the most common place-derived surname in Japan.
 The name of the place comes from a high bridge.

-Even in the Edo period (1603-1868), it was common to cross the river by ferry, except in urban areas.
+Even in the Edo period (1603-1868), crossing the river by ferry was ordinary, except in urban areas.

-In ancient times, it would have been quite unusual to have a permanent bridge over the river.
+In ancient times, having a permanent bridge over the river would have been quite unusual.
 From this, surnames with the word “bridge” were born, such as 橋本 (Hashimoto), 大橋 (Ohashi), and 船橋 (Funabashi), but the most representative of these is Takahashi.

-This is the origin of the high bridge, but a bridge over a deep valley could not be built on a very low place, so it became a high bridge.
+This is the origin of the high bridge, but a bridge over a deep valley could not be built in a very low place, so it became a high bridge.

 Also, large bridges become Takahashi.
 Today, a straight bridge can be made out of concrete, but in the pre-Edo period, long bridges were built with a raised center to add strength.